 The following example shows how to cite the use of this data set in a publication.

 Larsen, Chris.
 2010.
-IceBridge UAF Lidar Profiler L1B Geolocated Surface Elevation Triplets, [list dates of data used].
-Boulder, Colorado USA: NASA Distributed Active Archive Center at the National Snow and Ice Data Center.
-Digital media. http://nsidc.org/data/ilakp1b.html.
+IceBridge UAF Lidar Profiler L1B Geolocated Surface Elevation Triplets, [indicate subset used].
+Boulder, Colorado USA: NASA National Snow and Ice Data Center Distributed Active Archive Center. http://dx.doi.org/10.5067/2I5C7MQ2K6V1.